 Naming Primary and Contingent Beneficiaries

 Most retirement plans, annuities, and life insurance policies ask you to designate beneficiaries to let you decide what should become of your assets in the event of your demise.
 They do this by asking you to designate beneficiaries.

 To designate beneficiaries, you will need the full legal name of the individual.
 You will also need to determine what percentage of your assets will go to each beneficiary if you have more than one listed.

 Beneficiaries can include spouses, children, and other relatives.
 Alternatively, they can include friends, trusts, charities, and institutions.
 Because your pet can't sign legal documents or legally own property, you usually can't name them as a beneficiary.
 However, you can establish a trust for the pet with the trust being the beneficiary.

 Overriding Your Will

 Be aware that beneficiary designations generally become active immediately after death and override any information regarding inherited assets provided in your will.
 That means these assets will not have to go through probate.
 Probate is a legal proceeding that can be time-consuming and possibly very expensive.

 This immediate nature also means that you need to ensure that your current beneficiary designations reflect your most recent wishes because your will cannot override them.
 It's a good idea to review your designated beneficiaries every year, for all your accounts.
 It's also important to update your beneficiary information after any major life change such as marriage, divorce, or the birth of a child.

 Taxes on Inherited Retirement Accounts

 Heirs other than spouses, though, may face some tax consequences.
-Loading too many assets on to some heirs may make those heirs' estates liable to pay federal estate tax.
-As of 2019, these taxes can be assessed on estates that exceed $11.4 million.
-Also, some states will assess state tax on an inheritance above a specific value.
+Loading too many assets on to some heirs may make those heirs' estates liable to pay federal estate tax upon their death.
+As of 2020, these taxes can be assessed on estates that exceed $11.58 million for an individual.
+Also, some states assess state tax on an inheritance above a specific value.
 Keeping your potential heirs informed of your intentions allows them to plan accordingly.